 Note: At the end of the P2 year, students are candidates for a B.S. degree in pharmaceutical sciences leading toward a Pharm.D. degree.

 Summer Semester Immediately Following P2 Year

-PHPR 6120 PPT-5 3
+PHPR 6120 PPT-5 3 Graduate Professio onal Electives 2, 3 or 5

-PHPR 6920 IPPE-3 1

-Graduate I Professiona l Electives 5